 Research and extension programs will target: (1) Integrated Pest Management - developing and delivering integrated pest management (IPM) programs, a "systems" approach using chemical, cultural, mechanical, and biological control to increase profits to producers and protect the environment; (2) Sustainable Agriculture/Forestry - developing and promoting efficient and sustainable agricultural, forestry, and other resource conservation practices and policies that ensure sustained ecosystem function and provide food and habitat for biodiversity, including crop diversification, agroforestry, native windbreaks, cover crops, living mulches, field border systems, and conservation buffers; (3) Wildlife, Woodlands, and Aquatic Resources - understanding and mitigating the impact of agricultural practices and urbanization on biodiversity, woodlands, and aquatic resources.
-Focus will be on human impacts on the fundamental processes that create and maintain biodiversity, such as atmospheric nitrification of ecosystems, minimal habitat requirements, speciation, predator-prev interactions, community and ecosystem structure, and extinction processes.
-Approaches to develop and maintain biodiversity in agriculture, suburban landscapes, and natural habitats, will be investigated.
-Nonpoint source nutrient pollution models will assess impacts of land use/cover change from agriculture to urban on water quality and quantity on local ponds and creeks; (4) Wetlands Ecosystems - improve our understanding of wetlands restoration, protection, and preservation.
-Emphasis will be on seasonally saturated and non-seasonally saturated wetlands, the wildlife species that inhabit them, and the importance of sedges in wetland habitats; (5) Protection of Delaware's Native Species - research on non-indigenous invasive species, a leading cause of plant and animal extinction in Delaware, will focus on the impact of invasive species on ecosystem function and on methods of restoration after their removal; (6) Master Gardener Training - Extension programs will be developed and delivered that provide training in Wildlife Habitat Gardening, Waterwise Gardening, and use of native landscape plants in suburban gardens for residents; (7) Human Activities and the Natural Environment - coupled environmental and socioeconomic modeling methodologies will highlight interactions between human activities (drivers), environmental impacts from those activities (stressors), potential changes to valued ecosystem components, and feedbacks we experience from these changes; (8) Wildlife Management - research will assess effects of human activity on migratory shore birds, box turtle populations in suburban habitat fragments, neotropical bird migrants in Delaware, Bobwhite quail in warm season grassland prairies, horseshoe crab ecology in the Delaware Bay, insect biomass production in suburban habitats, habitat restoration for bats and White-tailed deer populations and lead to recommendations for improved habitat management; (9) Fisheries - population status, spawning areas, and management of Atlantic sturgeon in the Delaware River.
+Focus will be on human impacts on the fundamental processes that create and maintain biodiversity, such as atmospheric nitrification of ecosystems, minimal habitat requirements, speciation, predator-prey interactions, community and ecosystem structure, and extinction processes.
+Approaches to develop and sustain biodiversity in agriculture, suburban landscapes, and natural habitats, will be studied.
+Nonpoint source nutrient pollution models will assess impacts of land use/cover change from agriculture to urban on water quality and quantity on local ponds and creeks; (4) Wetlands Ecosystems - improve understanding of wetlands restoration, protection, and preservation.
+Emphasis will be on seasonally saturated and non-seasonally saturated wetlands, the wildlife species that inhabit them, and the importance of sedges in wetland habitats; (5) Protection of Delaware's Native Species research on non-indigenous invasive species, a leading cause of plant and animal extinction in Delaware, will focus on impacts of invasive species on ecosystem function and on methods of restoration after their removal; (6) Master Gardener Training - Extension programs will be developed and delivered on Wildlife Habitat Gardening, Waterwise Gardening, and use of native landscape plants in suburban gardens; (7) Human Activities and the Natural Environment - coupled environmental and socioeconomic modeling methodologies will highlight interactions between human activities (drivers), environmental impacts from those activities (stressors), potential changes to valued ecosystem components, and feedbacks experienced from the changes; (8) Wildlife Management effects of human activity on migratory shore birds, box turtles in suburban habitat fragments, neotropical bird migrants in Delaware, Bobwhite guail in warm season grasslands, horseshoe crab ecology in the Delaware Bay, insect biomass production in suburban habitats, habitat restoration for bats and White-tailed deer populations and lead to recommendations for improved habitat management; (9) Fisheries - population status, spawning areas, and management of Atlantic sturgeon in the Delaware River.

-14. Type(s) of methods to be used to reach direct and indirect contacts
+2. Type(s) of methods to be used to reach direct and indirect contacts

 Extension

 Direct Methods Indirect Methods

-Education Class Newsletters

-Workshop Web sites
+Demonstrations One-on-One Intervention Workshop Education Class Group Discussion Newsletters Web sites

-Group Discussion

-One-on-One Intervention

-Demonstrations